-The Armstrong Institute's online Patient Safety Certificate Program delivers core concepts and tools to be an effective patient safety champion in your hospital, clinical department or unit/clinic.
+The Armstrong Institute's online Patient Safety Quality and Leadership delivers core concepts and tools to be an effective patient safety champion in your hospital, clinical department or unit/clinic.
 The program's 13 modules, which can be taken anywhere and at any time, delve into core concepts in such areas as:

 - Fostering a culture of patient safety